 Not being able to hit your goals can cause stress and even put your job in jeopardy.

-If your sales team does not have the appropriate buyer persona-driven sales ready content and technology tools that needed in order to gather, nurture, and convert leads in the modern world, you’re likely to underperform.
+If your sales team does not have the appropriate buyer persona-driven sales ready content and technology tools that needed in order to gather, nurture, and convert qualified leads in the modern world, you’re likely to underperform.

 Most sales managers fail to also realize the vital importance of the need for deeper sales and marketing alignment to ensure you crush your revenue growth goals.
 Most sales managers mistakingly thing that the marketing team works at the top of the funnel, and the sales team works at the bottom half of the funnel.